GabrieleGhisleni/EnergyProject/README.md

  --external_generation_path github/../biomass.csv,drive/mydrive/load.xlsx
 `

-There are two files that can be updated:
-1. `Load -> Total Load`, it can be downloaded as an Excel or a csv.
-2. Here you have to collect two different files:
-   1.  `Generation -> Energy Balance`, select all the possible energies in the field "type" *except for Net Foreign Exchange, Pumping Consumption, Self Consumption*.
-   2.  `Generation -> Renewable Generation`, then select only *Biomass*.

 - Rate argument refers to the rate at which we collect the "meteo data" that will be uploaded on the DBs (the history).
 The default is "hourly", but it can be set differently.
 Be aware of the fact that the minimum rate is "hourly", so setting it lower would not